surgical-robotics-ai/SurgicAI/README.md

-# Reinforcement Learning Environments for Surgical Robotics Challenge
-A Fine-grained Platform for Data Collection and Benchmarking in Surgical Policy Learning.
+# A Fine-grained Platform for Data Collection and Benchmarking in Surgical Policy Learning

 ## Prerequiste
 This section introduces the necessary configuration you need.